At a Glance

 Understand the Role: Read the job description carefully to understand the specific skills and qualifications required for the Fire & Security Engineer position.
 Tailor your application to highlight relevant experience and expertise.

-Craft a Strong CV: Ensure your CV is up-to-date and clearly outlines your technical skills, certifications, and previous work experience in fire and security systems.
-Use bullet points for clarity and focus on achievements that demonstrate your capabilities.
+Craft a Strong CV: Ensure your CV is up-to-date and clearly outlines your experience in fire and security systems.
+Use bullet points to make it easy to read, and include any certifications or training that are relevant to the role.

 Write a Compelling Cover Letter: In your cover letter, express your enthusiasm for the role and the company.
-Mention why you are a good fit for the position and how your background aligns with their goals of national expansion.
+Mention why you want to work with them specifically and how your skills align with their goals, especially regarding their national expansion plans.

 Proofread Your Application: Before submitting, thoroughly proofread your CV and cover letter for any spelling or grammatical errors.
 A polished application reflects your attention to detail and professionalism.